In 2017 the Law Council of Australia (the peak body for all state and territory Law Societies and Bar Associations) established “The Justice Project”.

-This enquiry is a study of the impediments to “Access to Justice” for Australians who are suffering significant economic and other disadvantage, for example,
+This inquiry is a study of the impediments to “Access to Justice” for Australians who are suffering significant economic and other disadvantage, for example,

 - persons with disabilities,

 - Aboriginal and Torres Strait Islander people,